JManzur/flask-demo/README.md

-# Demo Web App using flask
+# Demo Web App using Flask

 This simple image deploy a "web app" that show random cats GIF from a list of images declared in the app.py file.